marianakemmerich/Node.js/How Node.js Works/Notes.md

 -4th phase: **close callbacks**
 In this phase, all close events are processed, for example, for when a web server or web socket shuts down.

+- **EVENT EMITTERS**: emmit named events as soon as something important happens in the app, e.g request hitting server, timer expiring, or a file finishing to read.

+- **EVENT LISTENERS**: pick up the events emitted, which will fire off callback functions that are attached to each listener.